NoahGav/oxide-lang/README.md

 ## Introduction

-Oxide is a new programming language designed to provide many of the safety and performance benefits of Rust while simplifying the development process.
+Oxide is a proposal for a new programming language designed to provide many of the safety and performance benefits of Rust while simplifying the development process.
 This document outlines the core features of Oxide, focusing on its unique approach to borrow checking and lifetimes.

 ## Oxide's Simplified Borrow Checking and (Lack of) Lifetimes